dillonkearns/idiomatic-elm-package-guide/README.md

 ## How to Use This Guide

+Check out [this tweet that lays out some ideas from Elm's philosophy](https://twitter.com/czaplic/status/928359033844539393)!
+It's got some great points regarding both community and API design.

-Start with reading through [TEMPLATE.md](./TEMPLATE.md).
-You can copy-paste the raw file as a starting point for your `README.md` file.
+You can read through [TEMPLATE.md](./TEMPLATE.md) for inspiration.
+It's a good starting point for your `README.md` if you want to copy-paste it.

 The rest of this document provides guiding principles, tips, and resources.